ZephyrBlu/sc2-ladder-data/README.md

 ## Performance

-From memory, the entire NA ladder took 1-2hrs of runtime to gather all the data (150k ranked players).
+The entire NA ladder takes ~1min of runtime to gather all the data (150k ranked players).

 In my experience the EU endpoint is notoriously unreliable.

-It is recommended that you don't gather profile data if it's not required, as I estimate accessing **only** the profile endpoint for the entire NA ladder takes ~100hrs of runtime.
+It is recommended that you don't gather profile data if it's not required, as it adds a lot of overhead (~30min).
 However, you may have better luck since I live in NZ not the US.

 ## How to Use